Atte Ke Pue/Gulgule for Ahoi Ashtami Recipe

 Ahoi Asthmi is the day when mothers fast and pray for the well being of their kids.
 I too follow the same as followed by my mom.
 We fast on the day and after praying to the first star in evening sky, we break our fast, do our prayers and offer Pue for Prasad.

-Indian festivals and the ritual associated with these are very interesting.
+Indian festivals and the ritual associated with these festivals are very interesting.
 There are days to celebrate all the holy occasions and the relations.
 We worship every form of nature.
 Sun, moon, star, trees, winds almost all forms.
 Food is a special part of every occasion.
 There is a special dish or spread that is always associated with the special day and these traditions are kept alive from generation to generations.
 Like Holi is associated with special Mawa Gujiyas, Rakshabandhan with Meethe Jave, Meethe Chawal for Basant Panchami, Zarda for Eid, Deepawali has elaborate dishes snacks and sweets that people prepare.

 Pue has been one of my favorite festive food since I was kid.
 I would gobble up quite a few so my mom always made some extra for me!!
-I do not have sweet tooth and like sweets that are mildly sweet.

 This is also my 300th post on the blog, so a reason to celebrate with something very close to my heart, traditional and rustic the way I love my sweets!!